thereal-atom/thereal-atom/README.md

 # Hey there, I'm oscarツ

-### I'm a Full Stack Web Developer and Entrepreneur
+### I'm a self-taught full stack web developer from 📍London with over 4 years of experience.

-- 👋 I'm currently focusing on freelancing
+- 👋 I'm open to opportunities!
-- 👀 I’m interested in Space, engineering and coding of course
+- 👀 I’m interested in aerospace, engineering, coding, photography and mountaineering
 - 🌱 I work with Sveltekit, Typescript, Bun, Supabase, Nodejs and more.
 - 📫 The best way to reach me is on discord: `oscarfal` or on twitter: [@oscarfalll](https://twitter.com/oscarfalll)